oisincam/Data-Science/README.md

-# Neural-Networks
+# Data Science
-Showcasing some Neural Network Techniques to solve data science problems
+Some random data science and ml projects.